Back to Knowledge Hub

 HELM: Holistic Evaluation of Language Models

-What it is: The most comprehensive academic benchmark for LLMs
+Description: The most comprehensive academic LLM benchmark

 Coverage: